Level: Intermediate (Level 2)Awarding Body: Edexcel

 "The teachers gave us a lot of support and really believed in us.
 They wanted us to succeed and gave us confidence that we could do it."

 As well as learning the theory behind Business Studies you have the opportunity to put this into practice through our Enterprise enrichment.

 As part of the Young Enterprise Programme, students have the chance to officially start-up and run their own company throughout the year.
 This includes designing websites, creating the product and selling it.

 This gives students excellent practical experiences of what it would be like to set up and manage your own firm and the students get to keep the net profit!
 In recent years, St Charles students have won a range of awards including Best presentation, Best Report and Best Overall Company.

 Who are the teachers?

-The Business teachers within the department all have degrees or postgraduate qualifications in Business, Business Management, Business Information Systems, Business Admin or Marketing.
+There are 10 teachers in the department all with degrees or postgraduate qualifications in Business Studies, Business Management or Business & Marketing.
 Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses.

 Many of the teachers are involved with enrichment activities.
 These include Young Enterprise, London Citizens and The Big Idea Challenge, which takes place in the first term.
 One of the teachers in the department is ex-St Charles Students who, having really valued their own experience at the College as a student, has come back to contribute to the experience of our current and future students.

 With over 100 years of teaching experience between us, the business department is committed to ensuring our students are given the opportunities to succeed no matter what course they are on.